watson-talent-services/developer-documents/tutorials/basic-talent-matching.md

 ### 5. Select the file to use

-Since we're using a file we need to tell Postmant to upload it.
+Since we're using a file we need to tell Postman to upload it.

 - [ ] Select the **Text** menu on the right of the **rawJob** object name.
 - [ ] Select **File** from the drop down menu